|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This pepper steak can serve up to 4 people and this recipe combined with vegetables provides all the protein you need along with lots of nutrition.
+This pepper steak can serve up to 4 people and this recipe combined with vegetables provides all the protein you need.
 The former Chinese food expert wrote about pouring gravy over the rice but if you’re not a big fan of gravy, substitute 1 or 2 sliced fresh tomatoes for stewed tomatoes, add them to the pan with soy sauce and make a broth mixture.

 For this recipe, you can use any kind of colored bell pepper.
 You can also use sirloin, rump, fillet or any other kind of steak you want.